metrocardinsomnia/metrocardinsomnia.github.io/_posts/2026-07-09-good-things.md

 Plans for today:

-- Billy's sub shop for a pastrami sub or a steak bomb or an italin sub I can't decide...
+- New things -> Billy's sub shop for a pastrami sub or a steak bomb or an italin sub I can't decide...
-- Linger duh
+- Good things -> Linger duh
 - Running health -> rest day + home PT exercises
 - Japanese -> read 10 more pages of Mieko Kawakami and at least 20 more Kanji for 1450 total